Underground tunnel in concrete

 Read more about overflow discharge here

-Tunnels are an increasingly common solution
+Tunnels – an increasingly common solution

 Bild över en kanal i Malmö.